mcclellandj/fashion-image-classifier/README.md

 The final resulting architecture actually increases in terms of parameters to __1.8M__ due to the flattened layer (ahead of input into the classifier) being considerably larger than previously due to the changes made to the convolutional layers.

 When this model is trained on the full training data and evaluated on the test hold-out data it achieves a relatively low loss of __0.394__ and shows little evidence of underfitting or overfitting.
 It achieves an accuracy of __87.5%__ which easily surpasses the __75.0%__ of the baseline model by __13.5__ percentage points

+VGG16:

+To account for the problem of the Fashion MNIST images being being incompatible with VGG16, the shape of the input tensors needed to be transformed from 28 x 28 x 1 to 32 x 32 x 3.
+Guidance on how to convert of a one grayscale channel to three (fake) RGB channels was taken from an example on stackoverflow (stackoverflow, 2023).
+Unfortunately, while edges are retained a lot of details within the images are removed so expectations of this achieving good results were low.

+As suspected, due to the image transformation, the use of a pretrained convnet achieved only __83.6%__ accuracy for test accuary with the loss and accuracy scores remaining fairly constant across the epochs - this maybe a result of the poor image quality.
+Applying fine tuning on the the top layers of the convolutional base and the dense layers - to make the higher level abstract representations more relevant for the problem at hand (Chollet, 2018) - resulted in a slightly higher testaccuracy score of: __84.5%__ which is noticeably lower than the test accuracy for the optimal model (__87.5__).